josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/⏱️_timeline_of_essential_infrastructure_attacks.md

 The answers may have different confidence levels.

-The baseline used here is **28 February 2026**, marking the beginning of the US--Israeli military campaign against Iran for the purposes of this pack.
+The baseline used here is **28 February 2026**, marking the beginning of the US–Israeli military campaign against Iran for the purposes of this pack.

 ---